Pentagon identifies six airmen killed in plane crash in Iraq

 He earned his undergraduate pilot training in 2022 before achieving his pilot initial qualification in 2024, the guard said.

 He was responsible for “worldwide air refueling, aeromedical, cargo and passenger operations,” the guard said.
-Angst was deployed in 2015 and 2026 to support Spartan Shield and Epic Fury, the guard said.
+Angst was previously deployed in 2015 to support Operation Spartan Shield, the guard said.

 Angst’s awards and decorations included the Air and Space Commendation Medal, National Defense Service Medal and the Meritorious Unit Award, according to the guard.

-Note: Correction: A previous version of this article misstated when Maj.
-John “Alex” Klinner was deployed.